yf0812/yf0812.github.io/_pages/about.md

 # ✨ About me

-Yanfang LIU is currently a Ph.D. candidate in Computer Science and Engineering at The Chinese University of Hong Kong (CUHK), starting Fall 2025, under the supervision of Professor [Prof. Tsung-Yi Ho](https://tsungyiho.github.io/).
+Yanfang LIU is currently a Ph.D. candidate in Computer Science and Engineering at The Chinese University of Hong Kong (CUHK), starting Fall 2025, under the supervision of [Prof. Tsung-Yi Ho](https://tsungyiho.github.io/).
 <!-- Her research focuses on [briefly state your research area, e.g., "computer-aided design for integrated circuits" or "algorithmic optimization in electronic design automation"]. -->
 Prior to joining CUHK, she earned her M.S. degree in Integrated Circuit Science and Engineering from Beihang University (BUAA), where she conducted research under the guidance of [Prof. Wei Xing](https://wxing.me/).